BorjaZarco/graphql-api/README.md

 It is also provided a [docker compose prod environment file](./public/.env.compose) as example

-> Both docker images use the `prod` environment, so be sure to have it configured on `/environments/.env.prod`
+> Both docker images use the `docker` environment, so be sure to have it configured on `/environments/.env.docker`

 ### Mongo